fabianmakila/WebhookLogger/README.md

 Configuration is handled using DazzleConf.

 ## Building
-Building WebhookLogger requires Java 17.
-The recommended command for building is `./gradlew spotlessApply build`
+Building WebhookLogger requires Java 21.
+The recommended command for building is `./gradlew build`